PPC-Trucking/V1/README.md

 			* If you could __not find__ a solution for your problem, post the output in the [forum post](http://forum.sa-mp.com/showthread.php?t=196493)
 *	If everything worked for you, the last thing you have to do is this:
 	*	As a Windows user, you have only to open the server.cfg file and to set your desired rcon_password
 	*	If you are running your server more professional on a Linux machine, change ``plugins sscanf streamer`` to ``plugins sscanf.so streamer.so`` and make sure that you have placed these plugins into the folder.
+You also have to set your desired rcon_password.

+__Hint:__ You can use the [Server.cfg Generator](http://www.gta-freak.cloudns.org/server_cfg) by [malaka](http://forum.sa-mp.com/member.php?u=112277) to manage your Server.cfg file online!

 ## Changelog
 *	Fixed few bugs which have been reported so far